In the first weeks of SENSE, we have been listening for the signposts: the people and practices that steady us when the horizon blurs.

 Naming the Lineage

-This week, we are looking at the lineages behind our resilience.
-When we talk about what sustains us, we often mean “ancestral threads.”
-The rituals, stories, or inherited wisdom that are passed down through families, cultures, or professional mentors.
+This week, we are looking at the lineages behind resilience.
+When we talk about what sustains us, we are often talking about inherited practices, remembered stories, and forms of guidance passed through families, cultures, and communities.

 The Shift: From “I” to “WE”